After a long wait there is now some movement toward a new mandatory children’s nightwear standard.

 For those who supply children’s nightwear to New Zealand, a discussion paper has been released.
 The paper sets out proposed changes and invites comments to be submitted by 12 June 2015.

-Access the discussion paper at the NZ Consumer Affairs webpage.
+An update to the discussion paper is available on the NZ Commerce Commission webpage.

 For Australia, the ACCC has recently emailed an update to Standards Australia children’s nightwear committee members, stating: